Lange XT3 120 Review

 Otherwise, the four standard buckles, velcro power strap, and tightly engineered walk-mode are familiar and reliable.
 The external walk mode switches on other boots are easier to operate and less likely to ice up than the XT3, but not by much.

 One major attribute of the XT3 is its sole.
-This model of boot is more versatile - in terms of binding compatibility - than most others in our test.
-Like all the boots we tested, and this is how we tested all of them, the Lange can be used in modern "tech" style touring bindings.
+Regarding binding compatibility, this boot is more versatile than most others in our test.
+Like all the boots we tested, and this is how we tested all of them, the Lange can be used in modern “tech” style touring bindings.
 These are the best bindings for all sorts of backcountry skiing.
 Also, the sole of the Lange is built to be compatible (and safe for use) with so-called GripWalk alpine resort bindings.
 For use in-bounds, GripWalk bindings are better than touring bindings.
 Then, the XT3 boots are more versatile for those that want boots for inbounds and a little bit of out.